Masayaelvin/book_lending_app/README.md

 - Easy-to-copy commands for installing dependencies and running the app.
 - Explanation of how to use the app.
 - Includes a contribution and license section.

-Let me know if you'd like any modifications! 🚀